-Using the School Culture Survey: To maximize the benefit from the survey data, we ask that schools first contact either our office or their RESA before introducing the use of the culture survey to the entire school staff.
+Using the School Culture Survey: To maximize the benefit from the survey data, we ask that schools first contact either the Office of School Improvement or their RESA before introducing the use of the culture survey to the entire school staff.
 We find it imperative that a trained WVDE or RESA staff member work with each school through this process.
 We will need to debrief with schools to understand the limitations and implications of the data.

 For additional assistance, contact Nancy Cline, firstname.lastname@example.org, 304-558-3199 ext.
 53021.

 To learn more about the research and recommended best practices, the Office of School Improvement recommends reading Shaping School Culture : Pitfalls, Paradoxes, and Promises and using the Fieldbook, .